wangsyTHU/wangsyTHU.github.io/_pages/about.md

 ## Research interests

-* Apply AI and optimization to improve the secure and efficient operation of energy systems
+* Apply AI and optimization to enhance the security and efficiency of energy systems.
-* Quantify the flexibility of distributed energy resources and diverse energy systems
+* Quantify the flexibility of distributed and integrated energy resources.
+* Plan and optimize emerging large industrial loads.
-* Forecast renewable generation with AI and multimodal data
+* Monitor system operations using AI and multimodal sensing data.
-* Provide insights for sustainable energy and climate policymaking
+* Provide insights to support sustainable energy and climate policy.

 ## Research grants and fellowships